Check out our interview with Dr John Henningham, Director

-Jschool is an Australian College with a curriculum designed from extensive industry input and approval to provide industry relevant education and training in journalism.
-Jschool was established by Professor John Henningham in 2001 to provide industry related education and training in journalism.
+Jschool is an Australian College with a curriculum designed from extensive industry input.
+Professor John Henningham established Jschool in 2001 to provide industry related education and training in journalism.

-The diploma of journalism is a one year full time course, preparing students for cadetship positions in newspapers and other news organisations.
-The focus is on the development of practical skills, relevant theory and education, including law and ethics.
+The diploma of journalism is a one-year full time course, preparing students for cadetship positions in newspapers and other news organisations.
+The course focuses on the development of practical skills, relevant theory and education, including law and ethics.
 Intensive training is provided in news reporting, writing methods, technical skills and supervised work placements on newspapers.
 Jschool expanded to include online teaching in 2013.
-Students may now study the Diploma of Journalism full-time or part-time via the internet.
+Students may now study the Diploma of Journalism full-time or part-time via the Internet.